luowei/LWPurchase/README.md

 ## License

-libLWPurchase is available under the MIT license.
+LWPurchase is available under the MIT license.
 See the LICENSE file for more info.